briandenicola/traduire/README.md

-# Traduire

-## Overview
+# Overview
 This is an application to demonstrates various Azure services.
 It will transcribe an audio podcast (up to 50mb in size) to text using Azure Cognitive Services.
-It uses the Saga pattern and Virtual Actors to manage the transcription process.
+It uses the Saga pattern and to manage the transcription process.
 It uses [Dapr](https://dapr.io) as the distributive runtime to manage communication between the various service components.
+[Dapr Virtual Actors](https://docs.dapr.io/developing-applications/building-blocks/actors/actors-overview/) are also leveraged.

 The application exposes both a REST API consumed by a React-based UI and a gRPC API consumed by a commandline application

-## Languages
-* C# and dotnet 8
-* PowerShell
-* Hashicorp Terraform

 ## Components
 Component | Usage